 General

-A wide review of literature was undertaken to comprehend various aspects of road roughness.
-Literature review begins with the definition of road roughness, background of the International Roughness Index and its importance.
-Following which, discussion on various methods to calculate road roughness and IRI is presented.
-This section is followed by discussion about merits and demerits of different methods and latest research.
-Various investigation of low-cost methods to calculate IRI and several aspects of analysed data are the farthest section.
+An exhaustive review of the literature was undertaken to comprehend various aspects of road roughness.
+The literature review begins with the definition of road roughness, the background of the International Roughness Index, and its importance.
+Following this, a discussion on various methods to calculate road roughness and IRI is presented.
+This section is followed by a discussion about the merits and demerits of different techniques and the latest research.
+Multiple investigations of low-cost methods to calculate IRI and several aspects of analyzed data are the farthest section.

 Road Roughness